randria/talks/20210923-ls2n-csi-g5k_demo/1-discovering_selecting.md

   oarsub -l gpu=1 -I
   ```

+**Before the walltime ends, if you logout from your active session in this mode your reservation will be ended immediately**

 ### Batch command

 To avoid unanticipated termination of your jobs in case of errors (terminal closed by mistake, network disconnection), you can either use tools such as `tmux` or `screen`, or you can also do it in 2 steps by using the job id associated to your reservation :